 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-Super Cat Bot T-shirt and Sticker!Estimated delivery:Ships within the US only
+Super Cat Bot T-shirt and Sticker!Estimated delivery:Only ships to: United States

 5 backers Limited (2995 left of 3000)

-Super Macro Merch!
-One Super Macro Bot plus a T-shirt and sticker!Estimated delivery:Ships within the US only
+One Super Macro Bot plus a T-shirt and sticker!Estimated delivery:Only ships to: United States

 0 backers Limited (100 left of 100)